Find lots of ways to discover, imagine, and celebrate in Barrington for America’s 250th!

 Barrington 250’s grand finale ceremonies and signature events that celebrate our vibrant community; our connections with our town’s history; and our hopes for our shared future.

-Write a Love Note to your favorite place in town as part of Barrington's local celebration of the 250th anniversary of American independence.
-Your Love Note will contribute our community's stories of beloved spaces and places to Rhody Love Notes, a statewide collective mapping project, be added to a July 2026 town time capsule, and may be included in a Barrington 250 commemorative publication.
-Also keep an eye out for in-person opportunities to write your Love Note at future Barrington 250 events!
+Do you LOVE Barrington??
+Write a Love Note to your favorite place in town.
+When you share your Rhody love you will be contributing our community's stories of beloved spaces and places to Rhody Love Notes, Grow Smart, RI's statewide collective mapping project.
+Your note will be added to a town time capsule, and may be included in a Barrington 250 commemorative publication.
+Let's help add 250 stories (or more!) to the collection by July 4, 2026 for Rhody Love Notes’ special Semiquincentennial edition! #Rhody250LoveNotes

 The American Revolution, the landmark documentary by Ken Burns, Sarah Botstein, and David Schmidt, examines how thirteen American colonies unite in rebellion, win an eight-year war to secure their independence, and establish a new form of government that inspires centuries of democratic movements around the globe.
 The American Revolution is available to stream on pbs.org and the free PBS App.

-Also watch: Ocean State Media’s Ian Donnis in conversation with Ken Burns during a recent visit to Providence, discussing the importance of history, the legacy of the American Revolution, and Rhode Island’s contribution to the country’s founding.
+Also check out: Ocean State Media’s Ian Donnis in conversation with Ken Burns during a recent visit to Providence, discussing the importance of history, the legacy of the American Revolution, and Rhode Island’s contribution to the country’s founding.

 Join the planning committee, become a sponsor or partner, volunteer for events, share your ideas!
 Be part of the team working to create a town-wide celebration from January-July 2026 that will showcase our community’s rich history and vibrant spirit in honor of the 250th anniversary of American independence.
 Your ideas and passion are crucial for planning this special milestone.
 Together, we can make Barrington 250 an unforgettable experience for everyone!